You can learn more about judging by visiting Sail Canada’s website.

 Club Race Officer Course (CRO) – $50

-Sail Canada AML course (Assistant Mark Layer) – $25
+Sail Canada AML Course (Assistant Mark Layer) – $25

 This course will teach the basics of setting marks for a regatta.
-It will talk about the responsibilities of the ML, the tools we use and how we use them, the different courses that are used and how to set them.
+It will talk about the responsibilities of the mark layer, the tools we use and how we use them, the different courses that are used and how to set them.
 Candidates should have their PCOC and ROC(M) and be experience in boat handling.
 Knowledge of racing is an asset but not required.
-Candidates who complete this program and assist with laying marks at two regattas can apply to be certifies as an Assistant Sail Canada Mark Layer.
+Candidates who complete this program and assist with laying marks at two regattas can apply to be certified as an Assistant Sail Canada Mark Layer.